Fragtality/WorkingTitle2GSX/README.md

 - Call GSX Refuel to fuel the Aircraft to the planned SimBrief Figures.
 Start the APU only after Refuel was completed.
 - Call GSX Boarding to board Passengers and load Cargo/Bag as planned in SimBrief
 - When arrived, call GSX Deboarding to unload the Plane
-- When Deboarding was finished, SimBrief will be checked for new FlightPlan after 5 Minutes (every 60 Seconds thereafter).
+- When Deboarding was finished, SimBrief will be checked for new FlightPlan.
+If none is found, it will re-check every 60 Seconds.
 If a new FlightPlan is found, you can call Refueling/Boarding again.

 <br/>